ArthurHlt/terraform-provider-bosh/README.md

 # Bosh Provider for Terraform [![Build Status](https://travis-ci.org/mevansam/terraform-provider-bosh.svg?branch=master)](https://travis-ci.org/mevansam/terraform-provider-bosh)

-The [Bosh](http://bosh.io/) provider for [Terraform](https://terraform.io/) provides seamless integration of the Bosh deployment and operations toolset with a Terraform'ed cloud.
+The [Bosh](http://bosh.io/) provider for [Terraform](https://terraform.io/) integrates the Bosh deployment and operations toolset with a Terraform'ed cloud.
 All work for this provider is tracked using [PivotalTracker](https://www.pivotaltracker.com/projects/1359482).

 To contribute:

-1. Fork the project and make your changes and submite a pull request.
+1. Fork the project and make your changes and submit a pull request.
 2. Request to be added to the list of contributors to this Github repository and the PivotalTracker project.

 ## Provider